TosbackCgusBridge-Bot/CGUs-versions/Advanceautoparts/Privacy Policy.md

 **Your California Privacy Rights**
 This Privacy Policy describes how we share information for marketing purposes.
 Pursuant to Section 1798.83 of the California Civil Code, Advance Auto Parts provides its California customers the ability to exercise “opt out” rights as follows:

-You may exercise your “opt out” rights, at no charge, by calling us at 1-877-ADVANCE (238-2623), or by sending us an email at webcare@advanceautoparts.com.
+You may exercise your “opt out” rights, at no charge, by calling us at 1-877-ADVANCE (238-2623).

 **Third Party Links**
 Within our Site you may find links to websites of our partners, vendors, or advertisers.
 It is important to note that Advance Auto Parts does not endorse or make any statement to the security of the websites that we provide links to.
 These websites have independent security policies, privacy policies, technology and security practices that govern them.
 We do not have control over their content or their security and do not accept liability of any form for the manner in which they protect and/or handle your information.
 We recommend that all consumers comprehensively review the privacy policy of each website that they visit to help keep them informed on how their personal information is treated and used.